 WOOLWICH ARSENAL, THE CLUB THAT CHANGED FOOTBALL

 In the late 19th century Woolwich Arsenal was just about the most famous football team in the world.
-Which is extraordinary when you think that the club never won either the FA Cup nor the Football League.
+Which is extraordinary when you think that the club played in the second division, and never won either the FA Cup nor the Football League.

 It was famous because it was the adopted club of servicemen throughout the British Empire.
 Whether they had ever seen the Arsenal play, or whether they even knew where the club played was irrelevant.
 This was the club of the men who made the armaments that kept the soldiers and sailors alive.
 It was, deep in their hearts, their club.